Stocks finished mixed on Tuesday, as gains driven by lower oil prices were offset by profit taking in chip stocks.

 Also on Friday, Federal Reserve Chairman Alan Greenspan will speak on demographic changes at the Kansas City Fed's annual monetary policy conference in Jackson Hole, Wyoming.
 Analysts don't expect Greenspan to talk about Fed policy.

-The earnings calendar is also somewhat light this week, with traders hearing quarterly updates from Krispy Kreme (KD
+The earnings calendar is also somewhat light this week, with traders hearing quarterly updates from Krispy Kreme (KD), and Dollar General (DG).

 U.S. Treasuries finished higher in price, recovering from morning weakness and lower oil prices.
 The beginning of month-end buying turned prices positive, reports Informa Global Markets.